(Disclaimer: I’m not related to 84.5mm, this review is not sponsored and I bought the filters with my own money)

 If you use this filter just to avoid clipped highlights then you’re using it just mechanically, you are not exploding the creative opportunities this filter opens for you.
 You can add drama shadowing parts of the scene, highlighting other parts.
 It can helps you not just to reproduce an scene but to say what you want to mean.

 I CAN USE IT AS A SOFT FILTER

-What happens when do you use a reverse grad on a landscape that is not flat? usually something nasty like it:
+What happens when you use a reverse grad on a landscape that is not flat? usually something unnatural like this: